Chair’s Message

 WRAC is a regional alliance that considers and advises on the interests of the entire Westside of Los Angeles, with member councils representing communities from Westchester to Pacific Palisades along the coast, and from Venice on the west to Brentwood and other communities east of the 405.
 WRAC was created in 2009 with 12 member councils and today represents 14 councils and 500,000 residents.
 Through our collective voice we seek to translate the grass roots power of our councils into collective legislative action both at local, state and federal levels.

-We frequently have high profile guests such as Mayor Garcetti, Congressman Lieu, District Attorney Gascon, County Health Director Dr. Barbara Ferrer, our City Council members, and state officials such as Richard Bloom and Ben Allen.
-We recently conducted several successful candidate forums in connection with the 2022 primary election; see Past Events for details.
-We’re looking forward to hosting our new Councilmembers Traci Park and Katy Yaroslavsky, County Supervisor Lindsay Horvath, City Attorney Hydee-Feldstein Soto and Mayor Karen Bass at Roundtable discussions in 2023.
+We frequently have high profile guests such as current Mayor Bass, former Mayors Villanueva and Garcetti, Congressman Lieu, District Attorney Gascon, City Attorneys Feuer (former) and Feldstein-Soto (current), our current and former City Council members, and state and county officials such as current Senator Allen, former Asm.
+Bloom, current Asms.
+Bryan, Zbur and Irwin, and County Supervisors Horvath and Mitchell.
+We conducted several successful candidate forums in connection with the 2022 primary election, and we hosted new Councilmembers Traci Park and Katy Yaroslavsky, County Supervisor Lindsay Horvath, City Attorney Hydee-Feldstein Soto and Mayor Karen Bass at Roundtable discussions in 2023.; see Past Events for details.